BillyOh.com

 Image Credit: Pxhere

-16. Tropical plants and simple L-shaped couch
+13. Tropical plants and a simple L-shaped couch

 A simple seating area like this L-shaped corner sofa is perfect for relaxing in a small garden filled with plants.
 The tall bamboo plants give the garden extra height and block the view from any nosy neighbours.